Environment: Strategic Resilience through Scenario Analysis

 2. Panasonic Automotive System Co., Ltd.

-• Contribute to electrification of vehicles through power chargers with high output using power electronics technology and devices that improve vehicle's weight saving and rate of electricity consumption.
+• Contribute to electrification of vehicles through power chargers with high voltage/output using power electronics technology and devices that improve vehicle's weight saving and rate of electricity consumption.

 A